-Forbes Magazine says that emotional well-being is the new frontier.
-“If you’re not supporting the emotional well-being of your employees, handing out pedometers or apples isn’t going to amount to much.”
+This recent piece in Forbes Magazine tells us that emotional well-being is the new frontier.
+“If you’re not supporting the emotional well-being of your employees,” the article says, “handing out pedometers or apples isn’t going to amount to much.”

-The Churning says yes, of course.
-But that is not enough.
+We say, of course that’s true.
+But even that is not enough.

-Then of course, vision alone is not enough.
-You also need the execution skills to bring that vision into reality.
-And in a time of churning, the skills needed for execution are different.
-You need a focus that is simultaneously be both strategic and operational.
-You need to be able to focus on what will stay the same, no matter how things turn out.
+Then, of course, vision alone is not enough.
+You also need the execution to bring that vision into reality.
+And in a time of change, the skills needed to achieve that execution are different from a time of stability.

-The Churning provides tools that enable all these elements to be delivered: Inner Leadership for emotional well-being, inspiration, and vision.
-And Outer Leadership for strategic execution.
+The Churning provides tools that enable both these aspects to be delivered: Inner Leadership for emotional well-being, purpose and vision, and a way to put that into practice.
+Outer Leadership for strategic implementation.